smart-methods/arduino_robot_arm_gripper/README.md

 $ roslaunch arm_pkg check_motors_gazebo.launch
 $ rosrun arm_pkg joint_states_to_gazebo.py
 ```
+(Note:  you may need to make the python script executable by changing the permission)

 ### Controlling the robot arm by Moveit and kinematics
 ```$ roslaunch moveit_config_pkg demo.launch```